Gender Equality Report of the University of Vienna

 The Gender Equality Report provides comprehensive monitoring of gender relations at the University of Vienna.

-It begins with gender relations among students and doctoral students, followed by habilitations, tenure track and appointment procedures, the milestones of an academic career.
-The glass ceiling index provides information on promotion opportunities by gender at the faculty/centre level.
-Management positions among academic and administrative staff are analyzed, and the extent of the leaky pipeline is illustrated by the graphs known as “Karrierescheren,” which show career paths overall and by faculties/centres.
+It begins with gender relations among students and graduates, followed by habilitations, tenure track and appointment procedures, the milestones of an academic career.
+Management positions are presented for the universtiy overall and for academic and administrative staff, and the leaky pipeline is illustrated by the graphs known as “Karrierescheren,” which show career paths overall and by faculty clusters.

 Both academic and administrative university staff are examined from different perspectives, including working hours, age structure, and contract structure.
-Academic staff categories are also presented by faculty/centre.
+The academic staff is also presented by faculty/centre.
 The report is rounded off by the topic of parenthood and the intellectual capital report figures relevant from a gender perspective, including the gender pay gap among professors.

 The gender equality report is an important basis for actively promoting gender equality at the University of Vienna.
 The increasing proportion of women in professorships and tenure track positions shows that progress has certainly been made in recent years.